Properties of zero-determinant strategies in multichannel games: Introduction

 \section{Introduction}

-Theory of payoff control have gradually attracted attention in repeated games in this decade \cite{HCN2018}.
+Theory of payoff control has gradually attracted attention in repeated games in this decade.
 This originates from the discovery of zero-determinant (ZD) strategies in the repeated prisoner's dilemma game \cite{PreDys2012}.
 A ZD strategy is a class of strategies in repeated games which unilaterally enforce linear relationships between payoffs of players.
+ZD strategies in the repeated prisoner's dilemma game contain the equalizer strategy \cite{BNS1997}, which unilaterally sets the opponent's payoff, the extortionate strategy \cite{PreDys2012}, which is unbeatable, and the generous ZD strategy \cite{StePlo2013}, which cannot win but enforces the cooperative Nash equilibrium.
 Because it had been commonly accepted that such unilateral control of payoffs is impossible, the discovery of ZD strategies was received with surprise.
-After the discovery, ZD strategies have been extended to broader situations \cite{HRZ2015,McAHau2016,HDND2016,McAHau2017,MamIch2020,Ued2022c}.
-Particularly, Akin investigated more general strategies which enforce payoffs into some regions in the repeated prisoner's dilemma game \cite{Aki2016}.
+After the discovery, ZD strategies have been extended to broader situations \cite{HRZ2015,McAHau2016,HDND2016,McAHau2017,MamIch2020,Ued2022c}, and general mathematical properties of ZD strategies have been specified \cite{UedTan2020,TSWW2021,Ued2022b,CheLi2024}.
+Particularly, Akin investigated more general strategies which enforce payoffs into some regions (not limited to hyperplanes) in the repeated prisoner's dilemma game \cite{Aki2016}.
+Such strategies are more general than ZD strategies, and can be called payoff-controlling strategies.
 Hilbe et al. further extended the Akin's result and defined several important classes of strategies in the context of direct reciprocity, which also allow regional payoff control \cite{HTS2015}.
 Hao et al. introduced a method of regional payoff control in which the regions are realized by linear boundaries \cite{HLZ2018}.
 In addition, Li and Hao extended regional payoff control to the repeated public goods game \cite{LiHao2019}.
+See Ref. \cite{HCN2018} for a review of ZD strategies and more general payoff-controlling strategies.
+Theory of payoff control is useful because it does not assume that all opponents are enough rational, in contrast to the classical game theory.